Feature-Based Diversity Optimization for Problem Instance Classification: Instances Classification Using Support Vector Machine

 The linearly non-separable features can become linearly separable after mapped to a higher dimension feature space.
 The Radial Basis Function (RBF) kernel is one of the well-known kernel function used in SVM classification.

 There are two parameters need to be selected when applying RBF, which are $C$(cost) and $\gamma$.
-The parameter setting for RBF is crucial, since increasing $C$ and $\gamma$ leads to accurate separation of the training data but at the same time causes over-fitting.
-The SVMs here are generated for quantifying the separation rate between hard and easy instances rather than classifying other instances.
-After some initial trials, $(C,\gamma)$ is set to $(100,2)$ in all the tests to avoid over-fitting.
+The parameter setting for RBF is crucial, since increasing $C$ and $\gamma$ leads to accurate separation of the training data but at the same time causes over-fitting~\cite{CHERKASSKY2004113}.
+The SVMs here are generated for quantifying the separation rate between hard and easy instances rather than constructing a model for classification of other instances.
+After some initial trials, $(C,\gamma)$ is set to $(100,2)$ in all the tests to avoid over-fitting to the selected training set.
 This parameter setting may not be the best parameters for the certain feature combination in SVM classifying, but it helps us to gain some understanding of the separation of hard and easy instances generated from previous experiments based on the same condition.

 Table~\ref{tb:acc_2d} and ~\ref{tb:acc_3d} show the accuracy of different two features or three features combination in hard and easy instances separation.
 With RBF kernel, SVM with certain parameter setting can generate a model separating the dataset with average accuracy of $0.8170$, $0.8244$ and $0.8346$ in $2$D feature space for instance size $25$, $50$ and $100$ respectively.
 Whereas with three features, SVM with the same parameter setting provides a separation with average accuracy of $0.9503$, $0.9584$ and $0.9422$ for instance size $25$, $50$ and $100$ respectively.